gardener/machine-controller-manager/README.md

     </tbody>
 </table>

 Along with the above Custom Controllers and Resources, MCM requires the `MachineClass` to use K8s `Secret` that stores cloudconfig (initialization scripts used to create VMs) and cloud specific credentials.
-All these controllers work in an co-operative manner.
+All these controllers work in a co-operative manner.
 They form a parent-child relationship with `MachineDeployment` Controller being the grandparent, `MachineSet` Controller being the parent, and `Machine` Controller being the child.

 ## Development